 \subsection{Kosmosis Extension}

-The basis of the extended user story is the Kosmosis \ac{kg}, depicted for this specific user story in Figure~\ref{fig:use_case_kg}.
-This \ac{kg} is a direct enhancement over the basic transaction graph from Figure~\ref{fig:use_case_tg} as it was discussed in the previous subsection.
+The basis of the extended user story is the Kosmosis \ac{kg}, depicted in Figure~\ref{fig:use_case_kg}.
+Kosmosis identifies potential rug pulls by semantically analyzing transaction patterns encoded within smart contract interactions and cross-referencing blockchain addresses with real-world entity data from social media and other external sources.
+Our approach is grounded in the assumption that scammers publicly disclose or explicitly link blockchain addresses in their social media posts to promote their scams.
+This linkage is crucial for Kosmosis, as it provides the primary method of associating blockchain transactions with social identities, which enhances the semantic richness of the constructed \ac{kg}.
+The Kosmosis \ac{kg} for this specific user story in Figure~\ref{fig:use_case_kg} is a direct enhancement over the basic transaction graph from Figure~\ref{fig:use_case_tg} as it was discussed in the previous subsection.